top of page

 Labour’s support for international law and the international rules-based order is unwavering.
 The international courts that the UK helped establish must be allowed to do their job.
 All breaches of international law by all actors must be investigated and held to account.

-The ICJ ruled that South Africa has brought a plausible case that the people of Palestine have a right to be protected from genocide and that these rights were at real risk of irreparable damage.
+The International Court of Justice (ICJ) ruled that South Africa has brought a plausible case that the people of Palestine have a right to be protected from genocide and that these rights were at real risk of irreparable damage.
 The ICJ has issued several provisional measures as a result.

 West Bank